-Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the 'functional currency').
+Items included in the consolidated financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates (the 'functional currency').
 The consolidated financial statements of the Group are presented in AED, which is the Group's presentation currency.

 Transactions in foreign currencies are recorded in the functional currency at the rate of exchange prevailing on the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the rate of exchange prevailing at the consolidated statement of financial position date.
 Any resulting exchange differences are included in the consolidated income statement.
 Non-monetary assets and liabilities that are measured at historical cost in a foreign currency are translated into the functional currency using rate of exchange at the date of initial transaction.
-Non-monetary assets and liabilities measured at fair value in a foreign currency are translated into the functional currency using rate of exchange at the date of initial transaction.
-Non-monetary assets and liabilities measured at fair value in a foreign currency are translated into the functional exchange at the date the fair value was determined.
-Any exchange component of a gain or loss on a non-monetary item is recognised directly in equity if the gain or loss on the non-monetary item is recognised directly in equity.
-Any exchange component of a gain or loss on the non-monetary is recognised directly in the consolidated income statement if the gain or loss on the non-monetary item is recognised income statement.
+Non-monetary assets and liabilities measured at fair value in a foreign currency are translated into the functional currency using the rate of exchange at the date the fair value was determined.
+Any exchange component of a gain or loss on a non-monetary item is recognised directly in equity.
+Any exchange component of a gain or loss on the non-monetary item is recognised directly in the consolidated income statement if the gain or loss on the non-monetary item is recognised in the consolidated income statement.